 So, the moment you have a philia (fantasy), you are likely to be unconscious of the downsides.
 The moment you have a phobia (fear), you are likely to be unconscious of the upsides.

 What is key here is that both forms of distress – philia and phobia – result in your full consciousness or mindfulness being split in half so you only see one side of the situation.
-This may result in you polarizing and destabilizing your state of mind, and your resulting mental wellbeing.
+This may result in you polarizing and destabilizing your state of mind, and your resulting mental health and wellbeing.

 Both forms of distress can be seen frequently in your own life and the lives of those around you: